kharbison/deal-registration-exercise/docs/design_doc.md

 ## Application Design

-This application consists of a parser that processes the given CSV files and stores them into a database, a frontend that allows the user to give a part number as input to get back a Deal Registration Group, and a backend that accepts the REST call with the requested part number and queries the database to return the associated Deal Registration Group.
+This application consists of a parser that processes the given CSV files and stores them into a single database table, a frontend that allows the user to give a part number as input to get back a Deal Registration Group, and a backend that accepts the REST call with the requested part number and queries the database to return the associated Deal Registration Group.

 #### Technologies Used:
 - CSV parsing and data injection: Python
 - Database: PostgreSQL
-- Backend Server: Node.Js/Express
+- Backend Server: Node.js/Express
 - Frontend web framework: Vue and Carbon
 - Deployment: Docker